Seven Nations (band): Media

 The band has been in the media numerous times, most notably during the Dewar's Scotch campaign ads, which featured a print campaign in over 20 major magazines, as well as use of the Dewar's tour bus during late 1999 to 2002.
 Also in the media was use of the song "Big Yellow Bus" off their 2002 album And Now It's Come to This in an episode of a CBS drama, but the episode never aired.

-PBS also did a feature titled "An Evening with Seven Nations", which was aired sometime in the late 1990s and is available on VHS.
+SCETV also did a feature titled "An Evening with Seven Nations", which was filmed on two consecutive evenings at the Newberry Opera House in Newberry, South Carolina.
+It aired on PBS in 1999 and early 2000 and was also available on VHS.

 In the early 2000s, ESPN approached them to create the theme for their Extreme Sports show, which airs internationally.

 Perhaps the most successful media exposure, short of the Dewar's Campaign, was during the XIX Winter Olympic Games in Salt Lake City, Utah where they played in the Torch Lighting Ceremony.